 The Dead Bug is a great exercise that can be used as a rehab technique for lower back pain.
 The exercise avoids spinal flexion and keeps the lower back in a safe and neutral position while building a solid core at the same time.
-It can also be used to build spinal stability and core strength in those of you that may not even have back pain.
-This exercise can help rehab lower back pain, prevent future injuries and build a strong and stable core that will transfer to many other types of exercise or activities of daily living.
+The dead bug can also be used to build spinal stability and core strength even if you don’t have any current back pain.
+This exercise can help rehab lower back pain, prevent future injuries and build a strong and stable core that aids in many other types of exercise or activities of daily living.
 Read on to learn how to properly perform the Dead Bug.

 How to do a Dead Bug:

-- Begin by lying on the floor facing up in a supine position.
+- Begin by lying on the floor facing up in a supine position (on your back).

 - Tilt your pelvis posterior.
 This will decrease the arch in your lower back so that your lumbar spine is in contact with the floor.